iml130/pfdl/docs/getting_started/installation.md

 Within the scheduler_demo.py file the Scheduler is created and started with the given PFDL file.
 The start method of the interface registers the callback functions to the Scheduler so they are called when specific events occur.
 After the registration the scheduler is started and then executed in a while loop.
-In this loop an input to the Scheduler is emulated with the help of pythons input function.
+In this loop an input to the Scheduler is emulated with the help of Python's input function.
 The given event of the user is then fired to the Scheduler.

 ```python3 linenums="1"